-Brevard’s white squirrels would seem to be doing well as preparations are being made for the Seventh Annual White Squirrel Festival on Memorial Day weekend.
+Brevard’s white squirrels would seem to be doing well as preparations are being made for the eighth Annual White Squirrel Festival on Memorial Day weekend May 26th and 27th.

 The Count is not meant to be a true census but rather an estimate of the percentage of the white versus the gray variant of the Eastern Gray Squirrel.

-This year’s estimate of 37.1% is the highest yet on record, well above the 14 year average being 28.1%.
-Overall abundance of squirrels, both white and gray, was up representing the third highest in count history.
-Statistical analysis indicates that while the percent white has steadily increased over this period, abundance fluctuates widely and is highly correlated to available food, particularly hard mast (nuts), over the previous year.
+This year’s estimate of 40.3% is the highest yet on record, crossing the 40% mark for the first time and well above the 15 year average being 28.9%.
+Overall abundance of squirrels, both white and gray, was up again representing the third highest in count history just eclipsing last year number of squirrels per acre.
+Statistical analysis indicates that while the percent white has steadily increased over this period.
+If the current trend continues, the white variant may be in the majority in about ten years.
+Abundance fluctuates widely and is highly correlated to available food, particularly hard mast (nuts), over the previous year.

 The highest concentration of the white variant was once again along the southeast margin of the study area north and east of Brevard Elementary School, Warren and Bluebird Lane, McCrary Acres, Morgan Heights and the general area between Elm Bend Road and Outland Avenue.
+The area south west of the Post Office was also a hot spot.
 Because of its park-like landscape, Brevard College remains a good place to view your first white squirrel although their abundance there seems to have declined slightly in recent years.
 More details can be found at the following links:

 - Overall 2010 results